 Your dentist may advise you on toothbrush handle adaptations which can help improve your grip.
-You may find it easier to use a threesided toothbrush or one with an angled head.
-A small head on your toothbrush may also help you reach all your teeth brush, as the extra weight may help to reduce hand and arm tremors.
+You may find it easier to use a three-sided toothbrush or one with an angled head.
+A small head on your toothbrush may also help you reach all your teeth.
+You could consider an electric or battery-operated brush, as the extra weight may help to reduce hand and arm tremors.